Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Concluding remarks

+The bulk of the commutation error is related to the derivative of the convective term in the Navier-Stokes equations.
+The error manifests itself as a decrease in the magnitude of the drag force and a local abrupt change in the divergence of the sub-filter and viscous stresses.
+This behaviour adds validity to the discontinuous treatment of the porous-fluid interface with the stress jump boundary conditions.
+Such coupling can be viewed as a method of modelling the commutation error arising from a discontinuous change in the filter size.

+Two different approaches for modelling the commutation error have been investigated, based on the differential approximation of the filtering operation and the scale-similarity hypothesis.
+The first one, while easier to implement did not yield good results.
+The latter, when the model constant has been averaged, was able to qualitatively reproduce the error related to the convective term.

-Finally, a solver for steady-state double-filtered equations, based on the SIMPLE algorithm has been implemented in OpenFOAM.
-The numerical scheme can reproduce the explicitly filtered results with very good accuracy, employing source terms gathered during previous steps of this study.
+A solver for double-filtered equations, based on the PIMPLE algorithm has been implemented in OpenFOAM.
+The numerical scheme can reproduce the explicitly filtered results with very good accuracy, employing source terms gathered from explicit filtering.
 Additionally, the significance of the error source terms has been investigated for the accurate computation of filtered velocity and pressure.
 This analysis revealed that the inclusion of boundary commutation errors is not necessary in both the momentum and continuity equation when the porosity distribution is properly prescribed in those areas.
-The least satisfactory results were obtained in the inhomogeneous filtering case.
-Nevertheless, the main features of pressure and velocity fields were reproduced well.

-The presented mathematical framework opens doors to several possibilities for future research.
-First and foremost full-scale flow configurations could be evaluated using the explicit filtering and the drag forces, dispersion stresses and turbulent quantities compared to the currently employed models.
-This should be done especially near porous/non-porous interfaces, where abundant data is not present and exhaustive models are lacking.
-The ability to include modelling of inhomogeneous filtering in the discretized equations could also enable better treatment of the interface by combining the DANS equation with LES model improving the prediction of momentum exchange and mixing between the bed and freeboard.
-The implemented solver should also be tested in larger, more complex configurations.
-Potentially a newer implementation employing intrinsic average of pressure could be pursued to alleviate the issue discussed above.
+Finally, the channel flow has also been simulated with a combined LES porous-medium model, which assumed eddy-viscosity closure in the whole domain.
+The porosity was prescribed to resemble the profile obtained from the explicitly filtered results, considering two different filter sizes.
+Following the conclusions, that commutation errors might not have a critical impact on the results in such configuration, they have been neglected.
+The solution was found to be in good agreement with explicitly filtered particle-resolved LES results.
+However, computed fields did not reflect the rather subtle changes of filtered quantities at the interface, occurring with an increase in filter size.
+This seems to be a result of the inaccuracy of the drag closure which overpredicted the total drag by 10\% for the smaller of the chosen filter sizes and 20\% for the larger one.